-In 2020, 17 million U.S. adults had both a substance use disorder and a mental illness, according to a government survey.
+In 2021, 19.4 million U.S. adults had both a substance use disorder and a mental illness, according to a government survey.
 This figure grew by 2.4 million between 2020 and 2021.

 The pandemic took a toll on the mental health of many Americans.

 In fact, the Centers for Disease Control and Prevention reported an unprecedented surge in drug overdoses in 2020.